-4. Always refer to the owner’s manual when troubleshooting a malfunction since they include many helpful solutions.
+4. Always refer to the owner’s manual when troubleshooting a malfunction since it includes many helpful solutions.

 5. Always check for a blown fuse or a tripped circuit breaker at both the main panel and the separate panel.
 You must check the fuses embedded in the appliance itself too.
 A simple reset can be the quickest solution in such cases.